CartoDB/cartodb/doc/API.md

 #### layer.load()

-Called when the layer or its sublayers have been loaded.
-This is also called when any properties are changed and visible.
+Triggered when the layer or its sublayers have been loaded.
+This is also triggered when any properties are changed and visible.

 ##### Example